hyperlist/trec-pm/README.md

 mvn exec:java -Dexec.mainClass="at.medunigraz.imi.bst.trec.KeywordExperimenter" > out.txt &
 cat out.txt | grep -e "\(^[0-9\.]*\)\(\;.*\)\(with.*\)\(\\[.*\\]\)\(.*\)" | sed -r "s/"\(^[0-9\.]*\)\(\;.*\)\(with.*\)\(\\[.*\\]\)\(.*\)"/\1 \2 \4/" > results.txt
 ```
+# How to Create the Document Database and the ElasticSearch Index

+The databases can be re-created using the the components in the `uima` subdirectory.
+All UIMA pipelines have been created and run by the [JCoRe Pipeline Components](https://github.com/JULIELab/jcore-pipeline-modules) in version `0.4.0`.
+Note that all pipelines require their libraries in the `lib/` directory which does not exist at first.
+It is automatically created and populated by opening the pipeline with the `JCoRe Pipeline Builder CLI` under the above link.
+Opening the pipeline should be enough.
+If this das not create and populate the `lib/` directory, try opening and saving the pipeline.

+1. Install `ElasticSearch 5.4` and `Postgres >= 9.6`.
+Used for the experiments was `Postgres 9.6.13`.
+1. Change into the `uima` directory on the command line and execute `./gradlew install-uima-components`. this must successfully run through in order to complete the following steps.
+Note that Gradle is only used for scripting, the projects are all build with Maven.
+Thus, check the Maven output for success or failure messages.
+Gradle may report success despite Maven failing.
+1. Run the `pm-to-xmi-db-pipeline` and the `ct-to-xmi-db-pipeline` with the `JCoRE Pipeline Runner`.
+Before you actually run those, check the `pipelinerunner.xml` configuration files in both projects for the number threads being used.
+Adapt them to the capabilities of your system, if necessary.
+1. Configure the `preprocessing` and `preprocessing_ct` with the `JCoRe Pipeline Builder` to active nearly all (explained in a second) components.
+Some are deactivated in this release.
+Note that there are some components specific to `BANNER` gene tagging and `FLAIR` gene tagging.
+Use the `BANNER` components, Flair hasn't been used in our submitted runs.
+You might also leave the `LingScope` and `MutationFinder` components off because those haven't been used either.
+Configure the `uima/costosys.xml` file in all pipelines to point to your Postgres database.
+Run the components.
+They will write the annotation data into the Postgres database.
+We used multiple machines for this, employing the SLURM scheduler (not required).
+All in all we had 96 CPU cores available.
+Processing time was in the hours, much less than a day for PubMed.
+The processing will accordingly take longer or shorter depending on the resources at your disposal.
+1. Configure the `pubmed-indexer` and `ct-indexer` projects to work with your ElasticSearch index using the `JCoRe Pipeline Builder`.
+Execute `mvn package` in both pipeline directories to build the indexing code, which is packaged as a `jar` and automatically put into the `lib` directory of the pipelines.
+Run the components.

+If all steps have been performed successfully, the indices should now be present in your ElasticSearch instance.
+To run the experiments, also configure the `<repository root>/config/costosys.xml`  file to point to your database.
+Then run the `at.medunigraz.imi.bst.trec.LiteratureArticlesExperimenter´ and `at.medunigraz.imi.bst.trec.ClinicalTrialsExperimenter` classes.

+## Q&A
+**Q: Do I really need to store all the documents into the database?
+Wouldn't it be quicker just to index everything directly from the source data?**

+*A: Directly indexing from the source data is very well possible by combining the respective parts of the three steps (reading, preprocessing, indexing).
+Note however, that the LtR feature generation makes use of the document stored in the database.
+Thus, LtR wouldn't work this way.*

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/2b63c0e0c69140318323c9eb1cd19f32)](https://www.codacy.com/app/michelole/trec-pm)
 [![Build Status](https://travis-ci.com/JULIELab/trec-pm.svg?branch=master)](https://travis-ci.com/JULIELab/trec-pm)